ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 with their undergraduate research.
 Students must submit their IRB proposal to their First Reader who will review it and provide feedback on it before submitting it to the IRB.
+In accordance with Allegheny College policies, students may not submit their IRB proposal directly to the IRB.

 ## Required Materials